LACMTA/metrodeveloper/content/blog/resolutions.md

 type = "post"

 +++
 ## developer.metro.net will be 9 years old this June!

 Preserve as much as possible.

 Move away from Wordpress.

-Replace the commenting engine with Disqus
+Replace the commenting engine with Graph Comment

 Retire the API keys